PlatosTwin/LawSchoolData/docs/index.markdown

 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

-  <i>Note</i>: Historical percentages and likelihood are calculated based on the past three cycles (17/18, 18/19, and
+  <i>Note</i>: Historical percentages and likelihood are calculated based on the past four cycles (17/18, 18/19,
-    19/20).
+    19/20, and 20/21).
 The <i>Notified</i> trace includes only those who have received an acceptance, rejection, or waitlist—thus does not include withdrawls or holds.
 This trace is calculated by reference to the total number of applicants who received an acceptance, rejection, or waitlist notification.
 The <i>A</i>, <i>R</i>, and <i>WL</i> traces are calculated by taking the number of acceptances, rejections, or waitlists up to a given date and dividing by the total number.